 We have our most popular FAQs listed below, but if you still can’t find the answer to your question we have you covered!
 Simply click the icon in the bottom right corner of this page and you’ll be able to chat with our support team or browse our entire list of FAQs.

 Lawyer Exchange is an online platform that matches law firms seeking support with attorneys seeking work and mentorship.
 Law firms post specific legal projects, and lawyers looking for work submit proposals to complete the projects.
 The entire process is done online, from the initial post all the way to invoicing and payment.
-Created for lawyers, by lawyers, our platform is revolutionizing the way attorneys practice law today.
+Created for lawyers, by lawyers, Lawyer Exchange is revolutionizing the way attorneys practice law today.

 It is free to join, post projects, and submit proposals on Lawyer Exchange.
 We add a 10% service fee to the final invoice that the Hiring Lawyer pays once the project is complete.
 Project Lawyers will not pay a fee on their invoice and receive 100% of their payment.